tedy-art/Data-Structure-and-algorithm/README.md

 <h5>Advantages of Stack :</h5>
-1. Maintains data in LIFO manner.
+1. Maintains data in LIFO manner.<br />
-2. The Last elements are ready for use.
+2. The Last elements are ready for use.<br />
-3. All operations are of O(1) complexity.
+3. All operations are of O(1) complexity.<br />

 <h5>Disadvantages of Stack :</h5>
-1. Manipulation is restricted to the top of the stack.
+1. Manipulation is restricted to the top of the stack.<br />
-2. Not much flexible.
+2. Not much flexible.<br />